joelouthan/Theologicus/src/confession-1689/1689-06-4-the-inclination-of-mankind.md

 ### do proceed all actual transgressions

->James 1:14–15 (CSB) But each person is tempted when he is drawn away and enticed by his own evil desire.
+>James 1:14–15 But each person is tempted when he is drawn away and enticed by his own evil desire.
 Then after desire has conceived, it gives birth to sin, and when sin is fully grown, it gives birth to death.

->Matthew 15:19 (CSB) For from the heart come evil thoughts, murders, adulteries, sexual immoralities, thefts, false testimonies, slander.
+>Matthew 15:19 For from the heart come evil thoughts, murders, adulteries, sexual immoralities, thefts, false testimonies, slander.

 From this corruption, all we do is sin.
 Now, you might push back and say, "Unbelievers give and do good works all the time.
 Are you saying that they are not good?"
 In terms of salvation and gaining favor with God.
 No. Not in the least bit.

->Isaiah 64:6 (CSB) All of us have become like something unclean, and all our righteous acts are like a polluted garment; all of us wither like a leaf, and our iniquities carry us away like the wind.
+>Isaiah 64:6 All of us have become like something unclean, and all our righteous acts are like a polluted garment; all of us wither like a leaf, and our iniquities carry us away like the wind.

 All of our good and righteous acts are filthy rags before a holy God.
 Why is that?
 Because whatever good we attempt to do is born out of corruption.
 It is never done from a pure source of good.
 Remember, God alone is the pure source of goodness.
 He alone does good.